TheVoronModder/MiniFridge/README.md

 HUGE SHOUT OUT TO HIM for his design and giving me the idea to make a door for the v0's

 WHY?
 Because it's the Bees Knees!
-Seriously though, Top hat issues aside it makes sense to have 1 tall door with the handle the v0 literally looks like a mini fridge.
+Seriously though, Top hat issues aside it makes sense to have 1 tall door NOT to mention the "fridge" handle on the v0 literally looks like a mini fridge.

 # **CURRENT RELEASE: BETA TESTING!
 RevA**